4 Reasons Your Underarms Look Dark

 Cause #1: Shaving

-You exfoliate your face and body skin often, but are you extending that attention to the skin under your arms as well?
-If the answer is no, it could be leading to the discoloration you’re seeing.
-“Moisturizers that contain ingredients like lactic acid can both hydrate and help exfoliate the surface skin cells that give a dark appearance,” Dr. Zeichner advises.
+“Moisturizers that contain ingredients like lactic acid can both hydrate and help exfoliate the surface skin cells that give a dark appearance,” Dr. Zeichner says.
 If you prefer mechanical exfoliation, reach for a gentle body scrub and apply it to your underarms in gentle circular motions.
+Try the Kiehl’s Gently Exfoliating Body Scrub.

 Cause #4: Certain Deodorants or Antiperspirants